xARMR/Discord-Token-Inferno/README.md

 The Discord Token Inferno is a wickedly powerful Python script that allows you to generate and check Discord tokens, paving the way for pure chaos and malevolence. 😈 Simply run this infernal script, and it will automatically generate tokens With ur desired discord account upon unsuspecting users.

-## Proxy Support (Coming Soon!)
+## Coming Soon!
-- I promise to add Proxy Support If it reach 5 stars to bybass discord Ratelimit. 😈
+- **Proxy Support**: I will add Proxies Support to bybass discord Ratelimit and check for life If this repository reach 5 stars . 😈
+- **Thread**: I will add threads if If this repository reach 10 stars.
+Check tokens fast as hell So u get your desired account in seconds. 🔥
-- So, don't forget to show your appreciation by giving it a shiny 5-star rating!
+- don't forget to show your appreciation by giving it a shiny star rating!
 ## 🦹‍♂️ Key Features

 - **Enhanced Unpredictability:** Generate malicious Discord tokens with enhanced unpredictability, leaving your targets in disarray.